 Source: Wheelmen, Reed Albergotti and Vanessa O' Connell, Gotham Books, 2013

-Here is some additional evidence concerning Francesco Conconi: quoting: Seven Deadly Sins, David Walsh, Atria Books, 2012.
+Here is some additional evidence concerning Francesco Conconi and his supposed development of a test to detect synthetic EPO.
+Source: Seven Deadly Sins, David Walsh, Atria Books, 2012.

 Then there is the great Irish champion Stephen Roche.